Pizza in Portland, Oregon

 The American city of Portland, Oregon has been recognized for its pizza culture and establishments.
+In Time Out's 2024 list of the world's best twenty cities for food, Portland ranked tenth and pizza was considered the city's "must-eat" dish.

 Culture

 The Portland Mercury hosts Pizza Week annually.
+In 2015, Pete Cottell of Willamette Week wrote, "With no local pizza style of its own to speak of, Portland pie spots assume the preferences of owners who have emigrated from regions with specific takes on this divisive dish."

 In 2021, Eater Portland's Alex Frane said Portland underwent a pizzeria "boom" in 2020.
 He described Portland as "a city bursting with pizza shops new and old" that "seems to have no sign of slowing down", with an "ever-growing roster of new pizza shops".
-The website's Brooke Jackson-Glidden wrote, "Portland is not a city with hundreds of slice shops; in fact, slice culture has barely survived the pandemic in Portland.
-Trying to define the city's specific style of pizza would be difficult, outside of thick, multi-grain crusts piled with seasonal vegetables — and still, some of the city's finest pizzerias don't make pies anywhere near that form."
-She said of comparisons between Portland and other cities: "So, yeah, our pizza is good.
-If you live in Portland, you probably know that; then again, if you moved here from Manhattan, or Chicago, or New Haven, you may have an overriding sense of nostalgia that keeps you from enjoying the pizza that's here.
+The website's Brooke Jackson-Glidden wrote, "Trying to define the city's specific style of pizza would be difficult, outside of thick, multi-grain crusts piled with seasonal vegetables — and still, some of the city's finest pizzerias don't make pies anywhere near that form."
+She said of comparisons between Portland and other cities: "if you moved here from Manhattan, or Chicago, or New Haven, you may have an overriding sense of nostalgia that keeps you from enjoying the pizza that's here.
 That's okay — these pizzerias will continue to churn out pies, regardless of who's paying attention."